Frozen-Zephyr/2025-iGEM-NJTech-China-Model/README.md

 # Intelligent Biomanufacturing System for Bio-based Polyamide PA54

 ## Overview
-This project focuses on the **green synthesis and intelligent process monitoring of bio-based polyamide PA54**, integrating enzyme engineering, metabolic regulation, and automated detection.
-In the enzyme engineering module, key substrate-interacting residues were identified through molecular docking, and a **generative deep learning model based on MPNN-GNN feature extraction** was developed to predict the effects of mutations on lysine decarboxylase (CadA) catalytic performance.
-Site-directed mutagenesis and activity screening yielded improved enzyme variants.
-At the metabolic level, an **environment-responsive enzyme release system** was designed using A-IDP encapsulation of CadA, which can be activated on demand via protease cleavage.
-A **kinetic mathematical model based on ordinary differential equations (ODEs)** was constructed to describe the entire process from signal sensing to product formation, enabling prediction of enzyme release timing and production rate.
-For process control, an **ESP32-based automated sampling and detection platform** was developed to achieve periodic sampling, on-line dilution, and enzyme-electrode concentration detection.
-The data are transmitted wirelessly to a local server and visualized through a web interface, realizing unmanned and digital monitoring.
-The overall workflow achieves a closed-loop optimization from enzyme design to fermentation control, providing an integrated framework for efficient synthesis and intelligent manufacturing of bio-based materials.
+Bio-based polyamide PA54, derived from lysine and succinate, is a sustainable polymer with broad market potential.
+However, during continuous fermentation, the dynamic fluctuations of key metabolites such as lysine and cadaverine significantly affect both yield and process stability.
+Conventional manual sampling and measurement methods are labor-intensive, hindering continuous monitoring and precise control, thereby limiting process optimization and efficient product formation.

+In this project, we designed a dry-lab platform to support experimental work, integrating enzyme engineering, metabolic regulation, and ODE-based modeling, along with an automated detection device.
+In the dry-lab studies, molecular simulations and deep learning predictions were used to optimize the catalytic performance of lysine decarboxylase (CadA).
+In the wet-lab experiments, these designs were applied to actual fermentation systems to validate the effect of engineered enzymes on product formation.
+To facilitate the experimental workflow, an ESP32-based automated sampling and concentration analysis system was developed, enabling periodic sampling, online dilution, real-time data upload, and remote monitoring and visualization via a web interface.

 ## System Components
 The project consists of the following five core modules: